christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

 General Guest Operating System (OS) Setup Steps
 ------------------------------------------------------------------------

-01. After the virtual machine boots, it will launch the operating system installer.
+01. After the virtual machine boots, it will present a GRUB menu.

+    01. Using the arrow keys, select the "Start Fedora-Workstation-Live 36" menu item.

+    02. Press the "Return" key.

+02. After the guest host boots, it will launch the "Welcome to Fedora" window; click the "Install to Hard Drive" button.

     > __Note__
     >
-    > If the "Install" window does not automatically start, then double-click the "Install Ubuntu 22.04.4 LTS" icon on the desktop.
-In the "Install" window on the "Welcome" page, select "English" and click the "Continue" button.
-Continue to Step 2.
+    > If the "Welcome to Fedora" window does not automatically start, then search for and execute the "Install to Hard Drive" application.

-    01. Wait until a the Ubuntu Graphical User Interface (GUI) loads and displays the "Install" window.

-    02. In the "Install" window on the "Welcome" page, select "English" and click the "Install Ubuntu" button.
+03. In the "FEDORA 36 INSTALLATION" window on the "WELCOME TO FEDORA 36" page:

-02. In the "Install" window on the "Keyboard layout" page, select "English (US) for both options and click the "Continue" button.

-03. In the "Install" window on the "Updates and other software" page, select the "Normal installation" radio button, check the "Download updates while installing Ubuntu" checkbox, check the "Install third-party software for graphics and Wi-Fi hardware and additional media formats" checkbox, and click the "Continue" button.
+    01. Select "English" in the left pane.

+    02. Select "English (United States)" in the right pane.

+    03. Click the "Continue" button.

-04. In the "Install" window on the "Installation type" page, select the "Erase disk and install Ubuntu" radio button and click the "Install Now" button.
+04. In the "FEDORA 36 INSTALLATION" window on the "INSTALLATION SUMMARY" page:

+    01. Click the "Installation Destination" button underneath the "SYSTEM" heading.

+    02. On the "INSTALLATION DESTINATION" page click the "Done" button.

         > __Notes__
         >
         > * This will not erase the hard drive on which the host operating system is installed.
 This will only affect the virtual hard drive that was created for the virtual machine's 'guest operating system.
-    > * A secure system should use full disk encryption, which can be done during installation by clicking the "Advanced features..." button, selecting the "Use LVM with the new Ubuntu installation" radio button, and checking the "Encrypt the new Ubuntu installation for security" checkbox, but disk encryption should be left as a manual task so the user can further research this capability, the impacts, and how to apply the required settings after installation.
+        > * A secure system should use full disk encryption, which can be done during installation by checking the "Encrypt my data." checkbox, but disk encryption should be left as a manual task so the user can further research this capability, the impacts, and how to apply the required settings after installation.

+    03. Click the "Time & Date" button underneath the "LOCALIZATION" heading.

+    04. Use the "Region" and "City" menus to set the timezone.

-05. On the "Write the changes to disk?" window click the "Continue" button.
+    05. Click the "Done" button.

-06. In the "Install" window on the "Where are you?" page, type "Huntsville" in the text box, then select "Huntsville (Alabama, United States)" in the menu, and then click the "Continue" button.

-07. In the "Install" window on the "Who are you?" page, fill out the form with the following information:
-    * __Username__: *any descriptive name*
-    * __Computer Name__: WS-U20-01
-    * __Password__: *a complex password or passphrase that is longer than 12 characters*

-08. Verify that the "Require my password to log in" radio button is selected and then click the "Continue" button.
+    06. Click the  "Begin Installation" button.

-09. Wait for the operating system to finish installing; when the "Installation Complete" window appears click the "Restart Now" button.
+05. Wait for the operating system to finish installing; when the "Complete!" message appears above the progress bar, click the "Finish Installation" button.

-10. When the "Please remove the installation medium, then press ENTER:" message appears, press the "Enter" button.
+06. Manually reboot the Guest OS:

+    01. Click the top-right corner of the "top bar" to activate the "System" menu.

+    02. Select the "Power Off/Log Out" menu item.

+    03. Select teh "Restart" menu item.

+    04. On the "Restart" window, click the "Restart" button.

 ------------------------------------

 General Guest Operating System (OS) First Boot Steps
 ------------------------------------------------------------------------

+01. On first boot the system will automatically login and display the "Setup" window.
+Click the "Start Setup" button at the bottom of the "Setup" window.

+02. On the "Privacy" page:

+    01. Turn the "Location Services" rocker to the "off" position.

+    02. Turn the "Automatic Problem Reporting" rocker to the "off" position.

+    03. Click the "Next" button.

+03. On the "Third-Party Repositories" page:

+    01. Click the "Enable Third-Party Repositories" button.

+    02. Click the "Next" button.

-01. On the logon window, click the user created during the installation.
+04. On the "Online Accounts" page, click the "Skip" button.

-02. Enter the password set for the user during the installation process.

-03. If the "Software Updater" window appears, click the "Install Now" button and enter your user password when prompted.
+05. On the "About You" page:

     > __Note__
     >
-    > It might take a few minutes for the "Software Updater" window to appear.

-04. In the "Online Accounts" window click the "Skip" button.
+    > Fedora Workstation disables the "root" account by default.
+The initial user is a member of the "wheel" group with "sudo" privileges.

+    01. Fill out the form with the following information:
+        * __Full Name__: *any descriptive name*
+        * __Username__: *any descriptive name*

+    02. Click the "Next" button.

+06. On the "Password" page:

+    01. Fill out the form with the following information:
+        * __Password__: *a complex password or passphrase that is longer than 12 characters*

-05. In the "Livepatch" window click the "Next" button.
+    02. Click the "Next" button.

-06. In the "Help improve Ubuntu" window select the "No, don't send system info" radio button and click the "Next" button.

-07. In the "Privacy" window turn the "Location Services" rocker to "off" position and click the "Next" button.

-08. In the "Ready to go" window click the "Done" button.

-    >> :warning: **CAUTION**
-    >>
-    >> If updates are being installed, wait until the software updates complete before continuing; click on the "Software Updater" icon and click the "Restart Now" button, if prompted.
-After the system reboots, log back into a desktop session.
+07. The desktop will refresh; click the "No Thanks" button on the "Welcome to GNOME 42" window when it appears.

-09. Click the "Activities" button in the upper-left corner of the "top bar" on the desktop and type "Terminal" in the search bar.
+08. Click the "Activities" button in the upper-left corner of the "top bar" on the desktop and type "Terminal" in the search bar.

-10. Click the "Terminal" icon.
+09. Click the "Terminal" icon.

-11. If using [VirtualBox][VB-Homepage] as the hypervisor:

-    01. Type `sudo apt install build-essential dkms linux-headers-$(uname -r)` in the terminal and enter your user password when prompted.
+10. Type `sudo hostnamectl hostname WS-F36-01` in the terminal and enter your user password when prompted.

-    02. Type `y` in the terminal at the "Do you want to continue [Y/n]" prompt.

-    03. Type `exit` to terminate the terminal.
+11. Type `sudo dnf update -y` to update the system.

-    04. In the "VirtualBox Graphical User Interface" virtual machine window, click the "Devices" menu and select the "Insert Guest Additions CD image..." menu item.

-    05. In the guest operating system, in the ""VBox_GAs_x.y.z" contains software intended to be automatically started.
-Would you like to run it?" prompt click the "Run" button and enter your user password when prompted.

-    06. After the installer finishes, click the down arrow in the upper-right corner of the "top bar" on the desktop, click the "Power Off / Log Out" menu, and select the "Power Off..." menu item.

-    07. In the "Power Off" prompt click the "Restart" button.

-    08. After the system reboots, log back into a desktop session.

-12. If using [VMware Workstation Player][VWP-Homepage] as the hypervisor:
+12. If using [VirtualBox][VB-Homepage] as the hypervisor:

-    01. Type `sudo apt list --installed *vmware* open-vm*` in the terminal and enter your user password when prompted.
+    01. Type `sudo dnf list installed *virtualbox*` in the terminal.

     02. Verify that the command returns the following information: